WhatsApp Now click here to WhatsApp Now

 When is the best time to visit Indonesia?

 The dry season from May to September is a better time for tourists as Bali, Lombok, and the Gili Islands are splendid places to visit during this period.
 It allows for sun-bathing, swimming, and other outdoor activities.
-Even the wet season from October to April comes with its perks such as lesser crowding at tourist venues which is ideal for relaxation and cultural excursions in Ubud and Yogyakarta.
+Even the wet season from October to April comes with its perks such as fewer crowds at tourist venues which is ideal for relaxation and cultural excursions in Ubud and Yogyakarta.

 Best places to visit during Indonesia tour packages from Dubai